muff1nman/ansible-role-ddclient/README.md

 Role Variables
 --------------

-you  MUST DEFINED onr of theses 3 :
+*you  MUST DEFINE one of theses :

 * ddclient_use_ip: ''
 with static ip